-Not Duration Can as of March 24 2042 0.44

 Net Duration Gap as of March 31, 2012 0.41

-Net Duration Gap as of March 31, 2012 V.4 I

 Our duration and duration gap estimates are derived from models that are dependent on inputs and assumptions provided by third parties as well as by our investment team and, accordingly, actual results could differ materially from these estimates.
 In addition, different models could generate materially different estimates using similar inputs and assumptions.
 Management uses judgment to address the limitations and weaknesses inherent in model calculations as it seeks to balance the protection of book value with the generation of attractive returns.
-For example, we typically map lower loan balance and HARP securities to proxy securities within our models in order to derive durations and convexities that management believes are more consistent with how the prices of these securities would perform over larger interest rate movements.
+For example, we typically map lower loan balance and HARP securities to proxy securities within our models could return our models could be proved to derive durations and convexities that management believes are more consistent with how the prices of these securities would perform over larger interest rate movements.
 Other market participants could make materially different assumptions with respect to these and other judgments.
 Please also refer to slide 29 and our related disclosures in our 10-Ks and 10-Qs for a more complete discussion of duration (interest rate risk).